Bay City Rollers: Decline and line–up changes: 1977–1979

+The Rollers: 1979–1990

-At the end of 1978, the band had split with McKeown, then fired manager Tam Paton shortly after, and decided to continue in a more new wave, rock-oriented sound.
-Their name was now The Rollers.
+At the end of 1978, the band had split with McKeown, and then fired their manager Tam Paton shortly afterward.
+Following this, they decided to continue in a more new wave, rock-oriented sound and changed their name to The Rollers.
 South African-born Duncan Faure joined the band as new lead vocalist, guitarist and songwriter.
-With Faure, the line-up produced three albums: Elevator (1979), Voxx (1980) and Ricochet (1981).
+With Faure, the line-up released three albums – Elevator (1979), Voxx (1980) and Ricochet (1981).
 Following the expiry of the band's Arista contract, none of the releases sold as well as expected, and they stopped touring by late 1981.
 The A.V.
 Club compared Ricochet to the pop/new wave style of The Cars and recommended the album be "rescued from obscurity".

-1980s–present

-During the 1980s and 1990s, there were a few short tours.
+During the 1980s and 1990s, The Rollers completed a number of short tours.
 Seven past members played Japan in 1982, and again in 1983.
 A reunion album, Breakout, was released in Japan and Australia in 1985, and added drummer George Spencer.
 Breakout was written primarily by McKeown and McGlynn with minor contributions from Faulkner, Wood, and Mitchell.
 In the late 1980s, a version of the band called the New Rollers was formed featuring Faulkner on lead vocals, Karen Prosser on vocals, Jason Medvec on guitar, Andy Boakes on bass, and Mark Roberts on drums.
 The band toured extensively throughout the US and Canada as well as tours of the UK and Australia.
 This group also released an independent four-song EP titled Party Harty.

 In 1990, Wood and Alan Longmuir joined with Faulkner to tour under the Bay City Rollers name and issued several CDs of re-recordings of the old Roller tunes.

+Reunion and spin–off: 1996–2000

 In 1996, the classic line-up reunited and performed "Saturday Night" on a Japanese television show to celebrate the 20th anniversary of Rollermania.
 The classic line-up (minus Derek Longmuir) performed a one-off New Year's Eve millennium concert, the last official Bay City Rollers concert (1999–2000) in the shadow of Edinburgh Castle in Scotland.
 Interest was rekindled in the UK by various television documentaries about the group; and the television-advertised compilation Very Best of the Bay City Rollers entered the UK Albums Chart on release in 2004 at No. 11.

-During the late 2000's, Ian Mitchell led his own Bay City Rollers band, which included lead vocalist Kyle Vincent, but this should not be considered an official Bay City Rollers reunion because Mitchell was the only ex-Roller involved.
+During the late 2000s, Ian Mitchell led his own Bay City Rollers band, which included lead vocalist Kyle Vincent.
+Mitchell was the only ex-Roller involved.